claranet/terraform-datadog-monitors/cloud/azure/load-balancer/README.md

 Creates DataDog monitors with the following checks:

-- Load Balancer is down
+- Load Balancer is unreachable

 ## Inputs